Paulmicha/common-web-tools/README.md

 ### "Autoload" (dynamic sourcing)

-Example: `cwt/bash_utils.sh`
+Basic example: `cwt/bash_utils.sh`

 **Purpose**:

 - Leaziness (no manual inclusions to think about)
 - When used in combination with naming conventions, allows :
-    - Automatic overrides and/or complements - i.e. when adding your custom scripts in the `cwt/specific` subdir following the same dir/file structure.
+    - Automatic overrides and/or complements - i.e. when adding your custom scripts in the `cwt/custom` subdir following the same dir/file structure.
 See `cwt/utilities/autoload.sh`
     - Drupal-like "hooks" (unclear if needed at this stage)

 This pattern might be used to integrate some [existing (and more elaborate) Bash projects](https://github.com/awesome-lists/awesome-bash).

 ## Conventions